-In Luque there is a real lack of social programmes to support families in need and educate parents so that they can ensure a better future for their children.
-Illiteracy still affects almost 30 per cent of the rural population, many of whom migrate to Asunción in search of work.
+Here, in the Gran Asunción metropolitan area where one in three Paraguayans lives, there is a real lack of social support for families in need so that they can ensure a better future for their children.

 Since 1997, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Luque.